sagarmi4545/Data-Cleaning-Framework/README.md

 Contributions, bug reports, and feature requests are welcome!
 Feel free to open an issue or submit a pull request.

+## Note
+Still under development and will add more methods and parameters for each method for more refined cleaning.

 ## License

 This project is licensed under the MIT License.